Copyright © 1999–2016 FastMail Pty Ltd

 After performing a search, the search term appears in the sidebar on the left of the screen.
 Click the "Save" button next to the search term to save it for quick reuse.

-You can build detailed searches directly in the mail search box, using a special syntax of keywords, boolean flags and operators to combine multiple options together.
+You can build detailed searches directly in the mail search box, by combining multiple options together.

 By default, all folders will be searched except Spam and Trash.
 You can include these folders as well by adding